hero827/Test/readme.md

 *  creates new event log messages in `fl-eventlogs` via procedure `CreateAthleteProfileViewEvent`

 The service can be controlled by a table `testControl` in `fl-central`.
+When the service is started, the default settings are:

+** Athlete **
+*  StartAthleteCount: 1000
+*  AthleteInsertRatePerMin: 20
+*  AthleteUpdateRatePerMin: 15

+** AthleteProfileViewLog **
+*  StartEventCount: 100
+*  EventRatePerMin: 500

+INSERT INTO dbo.testControl(
+    StartAthleteCount
+    ,MaxAthleteCount
+    ,AthleteInsertRatePerMin
+    ,AthleteUpdateRatePerMin
+    ,StartEventCount
+    ,MaxEventCount
+    ,EventRatePerMin
+    ,LatestOffset
+)
+VALUES (
+     1000
+    ,300000
+    ,20
+    ,15
+    ,100
+    ,200000000
+    ,500

 ```
 CREATE TABLE dbo.testControl(